rajdeepd/bosh-oss-docs/bosh/documentation/delete_cf_vsphere.md

-# Deploy Cloud Foundry Deployment and BOSH #
+# Delete Cloud Foundry Deployment and BOSH #

 This document helps you to delete Cloud Foundry Deployment and BOSH Deployment.